develephant/mailgun-sender-plugin/docs-src/docs/api.md

-# MailGun Sender
+# Mailgun Sender

 ---

 ## new

-Create a new MailGun message object.
+Create a new Mailgun message object.

 __Syntax__